 When is it open?

 The Division of Police Headquarters building is open 24-hours a day, 7 days a week, including all holidays.
-However, most public contact offices are open during regular business hours.
+However, the public services are only open Monday through Friday 7 AM to 2 PM and Saturday from 11 AM to 3 PM.
 For specific information about the Bureau or Unit you wish to contact, please refer to the Division Phone Directory for a direct phone number.

 What number do I call?